-- Women and War - book a seminar at your school that explores how women experience war in many ways, and how laws can be used to protect gender women from the harm of wars.
+- Women and War - book a seminar at your school that explores how women experience war in many ways, and how laws can be used to protect women from the harm of wars.

 - Even Wars Have Laws - book a seminar at your school to help students learn the relevance of International Humanitarian Law through current events and issues

 - Refugee Support Volunteering - our refugee support volunteers do an extraordinary job and are a core part of the services we offer to former refugees.